 The show's theme song (a gentle rendition of the traditional English folk tune "Early One Morning", played on harp and recorder) is very recognizable to most Canadians who grew up before 1985.

 - Cool Old Guy: Aside from everything else, Bob Homme was a talented jazz musician and there were some concert-based episodes where he and his off-screen jazz combo (played on screen by some puppet cats) would really swing.

 - Feet-First Introduction: Each episode opened with the Giant talking as the camera panned across a model village before stopping at one of his boots, prompting him to tell his young viewers, "Now, look up... waaaaay up!" followed by a pan up to his face.

-- Halloween Episode: One of a handful of episodes available on YouTube is one of these from 1979.
+- Halloween Episode: One of a handful of complete episodes available online is one of these from 1979.

 - Instrumental Theme Tune: Forget the fact that "Early One Morning" is considered one of the most famous compositions in Western culture, dating back to the 18th century.
 For Canadians who grew up between the 1950s and the 1980s, it's the theme song from The Friendly Giant, full stop.

 - No Name Given: The Giant, although he was addressed as "Friendly" by the other characters.